 Fentanyl Withdrawal Symptoms & Detox Timeline

-If you are opioid-dependent and misusing fentanyl, the thought of facing withdrawal can be a scary one, but it doesn’t have to be.
+If you are opioid-dependent and misusing fentanyl, the thought of facing withdrawal can be a scary one—but it doesn’t have to be.
 This article will help you understand what symptoms to expect if you’re planning to detox from fentanyl or other opioids, the typical timeline of withdrawal, and how professional medical detox can make your withdrawal experience easier.

 Fentanyl withdrawal occurs when a person who is physically dependent on the drug attempts to cut their dose significantly or stop using it altogether.
-Fentanyl withdrawal symptoms are similar to those of other opioids and include:1,2

 • Aches and pains in the muscles and bones.